eveetc/atcf-bike-navigation-android-app/README.md

-# As-The-Crow-Flies biking navigation Apps
+# As-The-Crow-Flies Bike Navigation Apps
 These apps have been the basis of my bachelor thesis in the field of Human-Computer Interaction at the University Of Bremen.
 There are two version, one similar to Beeline and the other having additional features.
 In general these are As-The-Crow-Flies biking navigation apps.
 However, they make use of a predefined routing scenario.
 If you are interested in research behind it, take a look at the following paper: https://dl.acm.org/doi/10.1145/3379503.3403539